MicrosoftDocs/msteams-docs/msteams-platform/concepts/cards/cards-format.md

 | hyperlink | [Bing](https://www.bing.com/) | `<a href="https://www.bing.com/">Bing</a>` |
 | image link | `<img src="http://aka.ms/Fo983c" alt="Duck on a rock"></img>` |

-### Mobile and desktop differences for regular cards
+### Mobile and desktop differences for simple cards

 Because of resolution differences between the desktop and mobile platform, formatting is different between the desktop and the mobile version of Teams.